All prerequisites must be passed with a grade of C- or better.

 180 Global Business

-The special opportunities and risks firms face as a result of the rapid globalization of business.
-The economic, cultural, and institutional factors that must be considered; the marketing, financial, managerial, and strategic considerations that lead to success.
+An overview of the special opportunities and risks firms face as a result of the rapid globalization of business.
+The course emphasizes the economic, cultural, and institutional factors that managers must consider when conducting business in foreign countries.
+Students will study and become familiar with global marketing, finance, and managerial strategies that lead to success in off-shore markets.
 Offered every semester.
-Prerequisites: All lower division Business Core requirements, including Core Curriculum Math requirement
+Prerequisites: Lower-division common business core courses.
+This course is not available to freshmen or sophomores.

 181 Business Ethics and Social Responsibility

 The study and application of ethical decision-making, leadership, and social responsibility in business, grounded in personal and company core values.
-This course will take account of the spiritual, religious, and cultural dimensions of the diverse environments in which businesses operate domestically and globally.
-Topics include moral dimensions of the political and economic context of business; utilitarian, Kantian, virtue, and communitarian ethics; moral courage; organizations and ethics; the history of the corporation and theories of corporate social responsibility; managing ethical organizations in a global economy; and social responsibility focused regulation (e.g., Sarbanes-Oxley).
+Topics include the moral dimensions of political and economic context of business; utilitarian, Kantian, and virtue ethics; creating ethical company cultures; the role of the firm in society and theories of corporate social responsibility, including sustainability (economic, social, ecological); cross-cultural dimensions of multinational business; and social responsibility focused regulation (e.g., Sarbanes-Oxley).
 Offered every semester.
-Prerequisites: All lower division Business Core requirements, including Core Curriculum Math requirement
+Prerequisites: Lower-division common business core courses.
+This course is not available to freshmen.

-An exploration of the global manager's environment, which includes the cultural context of global management, formulating and implementing strategy for international and global operations, and global human resources management.
+An exploration of the global manager’s environment, which includes the cultural context of global management, formulating and implementing strategy for international and global operations, and global human resources management.
 The course helps students to develop a global vision and global management abilities at the organizational, strategic, and interpersonal level.
 Topics include cross-cultural management, global human resource management, global workforce planning (people, mobility), developing and managing global competencies (people and processes), and labor relations policies and management.
-Prerequisites: All lower division courses required for the Busad major.
-Busad 131 Managing and Leading in Organizations.
+Prerequisites: Lower-division common business core courses, the core curriculum math requirement, and Busad 131.

 Work-study program conducted in an internship position under the supervision of a faculty member.
 Normally open to junior and senior students only.
 Permission of instructor and department chair required.